okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 `https://{yourOktaDomain}/login/login.htm?fromURI=%2Foauth2%2Fv1%2Fauthorize%2Fredirect%3Fokta_key%aKeyValueWillBeHere`

-Enter the credentials for a user who is mapped to your OpenID Connect app, and you’re directed to the `redirect_uri` that you specified.
+Enter the credentials for a user who is mapped to your OIDC app, and you’re directed to the `redirect_uri` that you specified.
 An ID token and any state that you defined are also included:

 `https://yourRedirectUriHere.com/#id_token=eyJhbGciOiJSUzI1NiIsImtpZCI6ImluZUdjZVQ4SzB1SnZyWGVUX082WnZLQlB2RFowO[...]z7UvPoMEIjuBTH-zNkTS5T8mGbY8y7532VeWKA&state=WM6D`